acl-org/acl-anthology/README.md

   non-BibTeX citation formats (not strictly required to build the website, but without them you need to invoke the build steps manually as laid out in the [detailed README](README_detailed.md))
-+ *optional*: If you install `libyaml-dev` and `Cython` before running `make` the first time, the libyaml C library will be used instead of a python implementation, speeding up the build.

 ### Building and deployment with GitHub